How to build a higher margin business in 2025

 (Earnings Before Tax ÷ Revenue) × 100

-For example, If your operating profit is $20 and you pay $5 in interest, your pretax profit is $15.
-With $100 in revenue, that’s a 15% pretax profit margin.
+For example, if your operating profit is $20 and you pay $5 in interest, your pretax profit is $15.
+With $100 in sales, that's a 15% profit margin before taxes.

 This margin highlights the cost of borrowing or other financial obligations.
 Managing debt and financial structure is critical if you want to increase margin sustainably.